zm1990s/dify-docs/en/guides/application-orchestrate/creating-an-application.md

 <figure><img src="../../../img/create-from-blank.png" alt=""><figcaption><p>Create a blank application</p></figcaption></figure>

-When selecting a specific application type, you can customize it by giving a name, choosing an appropriate icon, and providing a clear and concise description of its purpose.
+When selecting a specific application type, you can customize it by providing a name, choosing an appropriate icon(or uploading your favorite image as an icon), and writing a clear and concise description of its purpose.
 These details will help team members easily understand and use the application in the future.

 ### Creating from a DSL File